KhaledElTahan/pintos/Installation.md

 REPEAT the above sudo ln -s ... command
 ```

-Check that Qemu installed correctly, the following command should print the path of Qemu /bin/qemu
+Check that Qemu has been installed correctly, the following command should print the path of Qemu /bin/qemu

 ```shell
 which qemu